syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/entityframework.md

 ---
 layout: post
-title: Connecting SQL data to Blazor DataGrid using Entity Framework | Syncfusion
+title: Connecting SQL to Blazor DataGrid using Entity Framework | Syncfusion
 description: Learn about consuming data using Entity Framework from Microsoft SQL Server, binding it to Syncfusion Component, and performing CRUD operations.
 platform: Blazor
 control: DataGrid